sxxxhjjj/666/README.md

 function GetHelicopter()
     for _, mob in ipairs(GetFarmCandidateMobs(false)) do
-        if mob.Name:lower():find("helicopter") then
+        if mob.Name:lower():find("helicopter") then return mob end
-            return mob
     end
-    end
     return nil
 end

 function GetGiantSTToilet()
-    if EnhancedAstroEnabled then return nil, nil end for _, mob in ipairs(GetFarmCandidateMobs(false)) do
+    if FarmTargetMode == "Astro 坚守模式" then return nil, nil end for _, mob in ipairs(GetFarmCandidateMobs(false)) do
         if mob.Name == "Giant ST toilet" then local lever = mob:FindFirstChild("lever")